challenges

 Welcome to the first workshop in this series!
 The final goal of the project is to create a table of contents for the headings in an MDX blog post.

 Note: as mentioned in the prerequisites, this challenge is meant for folks who are already familiar with React, Next.js and MDX.
-If you’ve never worked with these technologies, this workshop series will be quite daunting.
+If you’ve never worked with these technologies, this series will be quite daunting.

 Goals for the entire series